Corporate M&A 2024

 Authors

 Clifford Chance has a global corporate and M&A practice known for offering industry insight on complex mandates and for investing deeply in relationships to deliver real value to its international client base.
 The firm advises on public and private M&A, disposals, de-mergers, joint ventures, restructurings, corporate governance and regulatory compliance, with a particular focus on complex, cross-border transactions.
-The integrated team includes attorneys with core experience in antitrust/competition law, funds and investment management, insurance, private equity and public policy.
+The integrated team includes attorneys with core experience in antitrust/competition law, funds and investment management, insurance, private equity and public policy, among others.
 Clifford Chance’s clients include many of the world’s leading companies, including more than half of the Global Fortune 500.
 The team also offers clients the combination of focused technical and industry knowledge across sectors including financial services, energy and infrastructure, technology, and healthcare and life sciences, from 33 offices worldwide.
 They are also supported by partners in the firm‘s market-leading finance, capital markets, litigation, tax, pensions and employment, and real estate practices.
-The firm would like to thank the wider Clifford Chance team for their contributions to this chapter.
+The authors would like to thank the wider Clifford Chance team for their contributions to this chapter.

 Compare law and practice by selecting locations and topic(s)